Skip to main content

 Instructions

-1. Preheat oven to 350˚F. Line a baking sheet with parchment paper.
+1. Preheat the oven to 350˚F. Line a baking sheet with parchment paper.

 3. In a food processor, blend the oats, pumpkin pie spice, salt and baking powder until it resembles the texture of flour.

-4. Mix the coconut oil mixture with the finely-ground oat mixture until combined.
+4. Combine the coconut oil mixture with the finely-ground oat mixture.

 5. Fold in the dates, chocolate chips and almonds.